LeNomDesFleurs/NOI-VCVRACK/README.md

 - Little cross at the end of a line indicate normalisation (replaced by the input if connected)

-- Trimpot are almost always Attenuverter for cv input.
+- Trimpot are almost always Attenuverter for CV input.

 # Sinensis [filter bank]